Pork Chop Marinade

 Marinating pork chops makes the meat ultra flavorsome and tenderizes it for a perfect texture.
 No more dry pork recipes with this easy pork chop marinade!

-If you’ve tried my 4-Ingredient Oven Baked Pork Chops Recipe you might be wondering if you should marinate pork chops.
+If you’ve tried my 4-Ingredient Oven Baked Pork Chops Recipe you might be wondering if you should marinate pork loin chops.

 You don’t have to.
 Some cuts are already very juicy such as any bone-in pork chops.